chromium/chromium/android_webview/tools/cts_config/README.md

             {
-              "match": "<class#testcase (wildcard supported) expression of test to skip>", "arch": "<the architecture to skip for, optional, eg: x86 - if not provided, will match all architectures>", "_bug_id": "<bug reference comment, optional>"
+              "match": "<class#testcase (wildcard supported) expression of test to skip>", "arch": "<the architecture to skip for, optional, eg: x86 - if not provided, will match all architectures>", "mode": "<the app mode to skip for, optional - either 'instant' or 'full' - if not provided, will run in all modes>", "_bug_id": "<bug reference comment, optional>"
             }
           ]